About VIRS as a pathway to UBC

 The Visiting International Research Student Program (VIRS) is considered full-time studies for which accepted students will be engaged in research under the supervision of a UBC faculty member.
 Furthermore, the research a student will engage in forms a student-institution relationship and not an employment relationship with UBC.

 The type of immigration document is dependent on the length of research you are approved for as part of your VIRS application.

 If your research is less than six months, you may complete your research under visitor status for which you will need to apply for a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), depending on your country of citizenship.
-However, we strongly recommend that you apply for a study permit as it is easier to extend your stay from within Canada (if this is applicable).

 If your research period is six months or longer in length, VIRS students must apply for a study permit, as required by Immigration, Refugees and Citizenship Canada (IRCC).
 Please see tutorial for how to apply for your study permit.